|

 Calcium is abundant in plant sources, so vegans will have no trouble getting plenty of calcium during pregnancy.
 Great sources of calcium include nuts, seeds, broccoli, soybeans, greens, figs, apricots, molasses, and tofu (depending on the brand).

-Folic acid and pregnancy
+Folic Acid and Pregnancy

-Folic acid is super important for nutrition during pregnancy, and especially important very early in pregnancy.
+Folic acid is super important for proper nutrition during pregnancy, and especially important very early in pregnancy.
 During the first six weeks, your body is hard at work developing your baby’s spinal cord and brain, so any abnormalities would develop early.
 If you have a deficiency in folic acid, your baby has a higher risk of being born with spina bifida, hydrocephalus, or other neurological disorders.

 All doctors recommend that if there’s any chance you might become pregnant that you ensure you are getting plenty of folic acid in your diet, and possibly taking a supplement, just to be safe.
 The normal RDA for folic acid is 180 mcg, and before and during pregnancy that amount increases to 400 mcg daily.
 Check to make sure your prenatal vitamin supplies enough folic acid and make sure you consume plenty of plants high in folic acid.